handsontable/hyperformula/docs/guide/custom-functions.md

 The name of that object becomes the ID by which [translations](#function-name-translations), [aliases](#function-aliases), and other elements refer to your function.
 Make the ID unique among all HyperFormula functions ([built-in](built-in-functions.md#list-of-available-functions) and custom).

-In your function's object, you can specify the following:
+In your function's object, you can specify:
 - A `method` property (required), which maps your function to the implementation method (we'll define it later on),
 - A `parameters` array that describes the arguments accepted by your function and [validation options](#argument-validation-options) for each argument,
 - Other [custom function options](#function-options).